-The Consent Decree established a set of Restoration Types that Trustees include in the programmatic alternatives.
-The Trustees' intent was to identify a diverse set of projects that benefit a broad range of injured resources and services.
+In the PDARP/PEIS, the DWH Trustees developed a set of Restoration Types for inclusion in programmatic alternatives.
+The Trustees' intent was to seek a diverse set of projects that benefit a broad range of injured resources and services.
 Ultimately the Trustees identified 13 Restoration Types under 5 programmatic restoration goals in the PDARP/PEIS.
-The alternatives included in this RP/EA (see Table 1-2 in Section 1.8) are consistent with the restoration approaches described for the four Regionwide TIG Restoration Types (Birds, Marine Mammals, Oysters, and Sea Turtles) associated with the Trustees' programmatic restoration goal to Replenish and Protect Living Coastal and Marine Resources (Table 2-1), as described in Sections 5.5.9-5.5.12 in the PDARP/PEIS.
+The alternatives included in this RP/EA (see Table 1-2 in Section 1.8) are consistent with the restoration approaches described for the four Regionwide TIG Restoration Types (Birds, Marine Mammals, Oysters, and Sea Turtles), which are part of the Trustees' programmatic restoration goal to Replenish and Protect Living Coastal and Marine Resources (Table 2-1), as described in Sections 5.5.9-5.5.12 in the PDARP/PEIS.

 Table 2-1.
 Programmatic restoration goal and associated Restoration Types assigned to the Regionwide Restoration Area in the PDARP/PEIS.
-Bold text in the right-hand column indicates Restoration Types addressed in this RP/EA.

 Programmatic restoration goal Regionwide Restoration Type

-Replenish and Protect Living Coastal and Marine Resources Fish and Water Column Invertebrates
+Replenish and Protect Living Coastal and Marine Resources Birds

-Sturgeon

-Submerged Aquatic Vegetation

-Birds

 Marine Mammals

 Oysters

 Sea Turtles

-Mesophotic and Deep Benthic Communities